shahusakshi904-ship-it/ecommerce-sql-project/README.md

-# ecommerce-sql-project
+# E-Commerce SQL Project
-A basic SQL project to understand how an E-Commerce database works.
-Includes tables for customers, products, and orders, along with sample data and simple SQL queries
+This is my First SQL Project.
+I Created three tables: Customers,Products,and Orders.
+Then I added sample data and wrote simple SQL queries to Understand how a basic database Works.
+## What I learned:
+- How to Create tables in SQL
+- How to Insert Data
+- How to write basic SELECT queries
+- How an e-commerce database is structured
+  ### Files in this Project:
+  -schema.sql (table creation)
+  -sample_data.sql(sample records)
+  -basic_queries.sql(simple SQL queries)